Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-ads.md

 3. If you don't have direct access to the account, enter the `Manager ID` that you authorized access on which can view this ad account.
 Otherwise, just leave the field as blank.
 4. [Optional] Import past data for a given period.
 ![Google Historical Backfill](../../assets/images/marketing-analytics/google-past-data.png)

+For more information on how you can use the data from this integration in Amplitude, see [this blog post](https://amplitude.com/blog/ad-network-integration).